What about Biomass

 Unlike traditional fossil fuels, biofuels emit no sulphur when burned and so reduce acid rain.

-There are also strict governmental standards around biomass fuel production and supply associated to the RHI.
+There are also strict governmental standards around GOV.UK: Biomass Suppliers List associated to the RHI.

 Many organisations which manage or have an interest in the UK's woodlands support the growing biomass industry.
 Wildlife and Countryside Link is a partnership concerned with the conservation, enjoyment and protection of wildlife, countryside and the marine environment.
 Its members include the Woodland Trust, the RSPB, Friends of the Earth, the Campaign to Protect Rural England and the Wildlife Trusts and taken together they manage over 690,000 hectares of land, including woodland